SowjanyaSurisetty/QA_Automation_SampleProject_1/README.md

   - Select Robot Framework->Installed frameworks
   - Click on Apply and close

+## Note: Latest Chrome driver/Browser Drivers should be placed in the Python software then only this project executes

 ## Create a Robot Project

   - Select File->New->Robot Project